thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-snowflake-add-connection.md

    ThoughtSpot supports <a href="https://docs.snowflake.com/en/user-guide/oauth-partner.html">Snowflake OAuth authentication</a>, but not External OAuth.

+   Before selecting OAuth authentication in ThoughtSpot, you must configure OAuth in Snowflake.
+For details, see [Configure OAuth for a Snowflake connection]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-snowflake-oauth.html).

    For OAuth authentication, do the following:

     1. Enter Account name, OAuth Client ID, OAuth Client Secret, and (optional) Database.